Cheapest electricity in Brisbane, QLD

 - Estimated annual usage: The estimated annual energy usage of a residential customer living in the Energex network (for electricity) and the Australian Gas network (for gas).
 This figure currently sits at 4,600kWh for electricity customers on a single rate tariff and 7,800 MJ for gas customers.

-The QLD reference price for electricity, also known as the default market offer (DMO), is a price ceiling set by the Australian Energy Regulator (AER) every July 1st, shielding customers from being overcharged for their energy use.
-Currently, QLD’s reference price sits at $2,143/year.
+- Reference price (electricity only): The QLD reference price for electricity, also known as the default market offer (DMO), is a price ceiling set by the Australian Energy Regulator (AER) every July 1st, shielding customers from being overcharged for their energy use.
+Currently, QLD’s reference price on the Energex network sits at $2,143/year.
+On 1 July 2026, the reference price will decrease to $1,988.
+This year's DMO will also release reference prices for time of use (ToU) tariffs and a new solar sharer offer, with three hours of free electricity between 11am and 2pm.

 - Demand tariff (electricity only): An additional ‘demand’ charge on top of your supply and usage charges.
 To be eligible, you will also need a smart meter installed.